 Solitary Wicca for Life by Arin Murphy-Hiscock

-Also not a 101 book, if you’re looking to deepen your knowledge of the elements and of Wiccan ritual, particularly circle casting and ritual structure and how the elements fit into those, this is the book for you.
+Also not a 101 book; if you’re looking to deepen your knowledge of the elements and of Wiccan ritual, particularly circle casting and ritual structure and how the elements fit into those, this is the book for you.
 I learned so much from this book that I didn’t even realize I didn’t know.
-It is coven focused.
+It is coven-focused.
 Definitely adaptable for solitaries- I didn’t have any problem applying it to my own circumstances- but she does spend some time on specific coven concerns.
-If you have got in a mechanical routine with your circle casting and elemental work, this is a wonderful book to get you out of that.
+If you have got into a mechanical routine with your circle casting and elemental work, this is a wonderful book to get you out of that.

 Also recommended to read:

 The Spiral Dance by Starhawk: A historic book that introduced Goddess worship and witchcraft to a widespread audience.
-Dated, but definitely worth the read.
+Somewhat dated, but definitely worth the read.
 Not about Wicca per se.

 The Inner Temple of Witchcraft by Christopher Penczak: This book would have ranked higher for me, as it excels in teaching everything you might possibly want to know about how to practice witchcraft (it is not a book specifically focused on Wicca, but you would still get an excellent magickal education with this book) but for a couple of problems.
 The exercises are SO detailed you almost really do have to purchase the companion CD (would love to see it move to companion mp3!) to use them- I don’t think the average person could read the exercises and go do them and not forget details.
 That may or may not be a problem for you.
 More problematic is that the author is a little too New Agey in some areas, and also he gets into some prosperity teachings- a witch can keep away illness with the right magick, a witch should be doing better than others to show the power of their magick, etc. I didn’t like that thinking in Christianity and I certainly don’t like it in Wicca.
 If you keep those things in mind, however, this book is a great resource for a solitary looking to do a serious period of study before they commit to Wicca for life.